 Fortunately modern neuroscience can come to our assistance here.
 The answer to this perennial puzzle can be found from new understanding about the way the human brain handles our beliefs and assimilates new information.
 Neuroscience now reveals why pre-existing beliefs can be a huge obstacle to the adoption of radical or counterintuitive ideas.
 In fact this new understanding tells us why our beliefs can also block the learning of anything significant, prevent successful problem solving, and subvert effective planning and decision-making.

 How premature cognitive commitment obstructs the learning process

-The obstacle to radically new ideas arises because whenever our senses pick up new evidence that conflicts with our pre-existing beliefs, a particular facet of the brain filters out this evidence before it even reaches our conscious perception.
+The obstacle to radically new ideas arises whenever our senses pick up new evidence that conflicts with our pre-existing beliefs, then a particular facet of the brain filters out this evidence before it even reaches our conscious perception.
 In this sense, the brain is hard-wired in a way so that we literally cannot see what we do not already believe in.
 When this deception occurs, we make, what the psychologists term, a ‘premature cognitive commitment’.
 In other words we jump to a conclusion based, not on available new evidence, but on our pre-existing belief about the situation.
 In this context, I use the term ‘belief’ not in the religious sense but generically to include any pre-existing supposition, assumption, preconception, self-belief, ideology, hypothesis, theory, premise, attachments or the emotional memory of some past associated event or situation.
 All these sub-categories of belief are fully capable of getting in the way of us seeing the facts.

 Cognitive dissonance and confirmation bias